 Workshop Activity Description Instructions WS1 Pre-prototyping of cultural probes First experience creating a data collection tool.
 Participants were presented with an example of cultural probes and then filled a sheet with eight quadrants to reflect on the foundations of their tool Appendix A.8.1 WS2 Pre-prototyping of contextual interviews Second experience creating a data collection tool but first with the contextual interview.
 A play was staged to demonstrate in practice the application of the tool.
-Participants then filled a sheet with eight quadrants to reflect on the foundations of their tool Appendix A.9.1 WS3 Guided- Prototyping of Participants split into two groups, one creating a cultural probes tool Appendix A.8.2

-WS7 cultural probes and contextual interviews Guided- and the other a contextual interview tool from scratch using some guiding questions Recap of tools due to deadlock and Appendix W37 prototyping of questions for both tools · WS8 Prototyping of cultural probes Participants prototyped cultural probes tools N/A 7 WS10 Prototyping of contextual interviews Participants prototyped contextual interview tools
+Participants then filled a sheet with eight quadrants to reflect on the foundations of their tool Appendix A.9.1 WS3 Guided- Participants split into two groups, Appendix Prototyping of one creating a cultural probes tool A.8.2 cultural probes and contextual interviews and the other a contextual interview tool from scratch using some guiding questions WS7 Guided- prototyping of questions for both tools Recap of tools due to deadlock and new participants.
+A questions template toolkit was handled to participants to create a combination of questions that served as a basis for the following prototyping round Appendix A.9.2 WS8 Prototyping of cultural probes Participants prototyped cultural probes tools N/A 7 WS10 Prototyping of contextual interviews Participants prototyped contextual interview tools